Blame Government Policies, Not Companies, for Reincorporations Abroad

 Durbin and other critics are objecting to corporate “inversions,” in which companies reincorporate in foreign countries with lower corporate income taxes and a territorial tax system instead of the worldwide tax system imposed by the United States.
 Their aim is to reduce taxes on income earned abroad.
 Mergers and acquisitions make inversions possible.

 The United States is nearly the only nation that claims the power to tax income earned anywhere in the world.
 Most other governments tax only income earned in their countries.
 They levy no tax on income earned abroad.
-Edwards said this makes United States tax policies “more hostile” than those of governments in Canada, Europe, and most of industrialized Asia.
+Edwards said this makes U.S. tax policies “more hostile” than those of governments in Canada, Europe, and most of industrialized Asia.

 ‘European Left More Sensible’

 “Mainly left-wing governments in Europe are more sensible than the left is here in America,” Edwards said.
 “We don’t find companies trying to invert out of Canada or Ireland these days, because they have reasonable corporate tax policies.
 They have a 15 percent tax rate in Canada, which compares to our federal rate of 35 percent.
 [Most states impose a corporate tax on top of that.]
 The Canadians are not radical tax cutters.
 They’re centrists who want their companies and their economy to do well.
-They asked what do we need to do to achieve this?
+They asked, “What do we need to do to achieve this?’
 They cut taxes.

 “Left wingers like Durbin and [Sen. Carl and Rep. Sander] Levin talk about how government is losing money because of these inversions.
 The government is losing because their policies are inducing companies to move offshore,” Edwards said.